VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 To prepare the virtual disks for use with LVM, they must first be divided into smaller sections called **partitions**.
 Partitioning allows us to separate physical space on a disk into logical segments that can be individually managed, formatted, or combined later in a volume group.

 The **fdisk** utility is a command-line tool used to create and manage disk partitions in Linux.
-It supports both MBR (Master Boot Record) and GPT (GUID Partition Table) formats, though for this project, we’re using the simpler **MBR** layout since the goal is to practice foundational LVM concepts, not modern bootloader configurations.
+It supports both MBR (Master Boot Record) and GPT (GUID Partition Table) formats, though for this project, we’re using the simpler **MBR** layout since the goal is to practice foundational LVM concepts, not modern bootloader configurations (*Keep in mind it only supports upto 2 TB disks*).

 Here, the command below was used to create partitions on the `/dev/sdb` disk: